Closed for 2022! Congratulations Fellows!

 The Fellowship is open to SAS Honors Program undergraduate students that are Division of Life Science majors (Biological Sciences (119), Cell Biology & Neuroscience (146), Genetics (447), or Molecular Biology & Biochemistry (694)) pursuing novel, independent life science based undergraduate research under the supervision of Rutgers-NB faculty members outside of the Division of Life Sciences.
 Students may work with faculty from other departments in SAS or other units (e.g. RWJMS, CINJ, Biomedical Engineering, Pharmacy).
 (Honors students working with DLS faculty should apply to the DLS-SURF).

 You must be eligible to work in the U.S. to be awarded a fellowship.

 Preference will be given to students who have not previously been awarded a SURF from our summer fellowship program.

 The SURF committee will also consider the feasibility of the proposed research, the student's GPA, and the rigor of their coursework.

 Applicants need to have secured placement in a laboratory with a Research Mentor prior to applying for this fellowship and should have previous research experience.
 This fellowship application requires that the applicant's Faculty Research Mentor provides a letter of support for the applicant and the applicant must prepare a 1-2 page research proposal.
 Incomplete or late applications will not be considered.

-Students must work in the lab full- time (40 hrs/week) for a period of 10 weeks.
-SURF recipients are NOT allowed to register for any summer course credits.
+For 2022, students may apply for either in person research or remote research and full-time (40 hrs/week) or part-time (20 hours/week) fellowships for a period of 10 weeks starting June 1, 2022.
+Full time SURF recipients are NOT allowed to register for any summer course credits.
 SURF recipients are NOT allowed to receive a concurrent fellowship.

 Application deadline and procedures